zenflow/eslint-config-zenflow/README.md

 - [Prettier](https://github.com/prettier/prettier) (via [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier))
 - Trailing commas are required.
 This way when a line is added to or removed from the end of an array or object literal or function call, the line above it is not affected.
+- Line endings are required to be strictly unix

 ## Installation